vvkoneri/job-mgt-svc/README.md

 5. jasypt to encrypt credentials currently in properties file
 6. Dedicated UI for Job Management and Control
 7. Orchestration of jobs, executing dependant jobs in a sequential fashion and at a particular point

+**Notes**
+Output of the jobs can be seen in the logs under src/main/resources/logs directory